felipebalbi/gossip/README.md

 numeric value is extracted and used to build a line in CSV format.

-Each line in `gossip`'s output contains process `PID`, process name, and each of the values from `smaps_rollup` in the order they are extracted.
+Each line in `gossip`'s output contains the total CPU Usage Time, the number of CPUs, the process `PID`, process name, and each of the values from `smaps_rollup` in the order they are extracted, followed by the total scheduled time of the process.
 Any further processing is expected to happen after-the-fact.
 This was deliberate decision to make sure `gossip` would run quickly and consume very little memory (currently below 1MiB, most of which comes from `libstdc++` itself).